School and Playgroup Visits

 KS2 children and older school groups can enjoy a train journey to enhance their studies of a variety of subjects in the curriculum.
 They can travel by steam train or diesel railcar as a learning experience and may wish to pay supervised visits to the historic signal box and the weighbridge.
 During their visit, they may learn more about the history of the line, why it was built and why it initially closed down, and of course there are numerous opportunities to learn about how a steam engine works, how a tunnel is built, and so much more.
 For further details and to book please e-mail us at email@example.com

 Primary school pupils are taken back to the dark days of 1940 for a steam train Evacuation Experience to 'the safety of the countryside' and to learn about wartime life.
-This is a joint venture with the Cheltenham Wilson Museum's Education Department and it includes a variety of activities such as a Museum presentation using genuine artefacts, fire fighting practice, air raid etc. For more details, including forthcoming dates, click here.
+This is a joint venture with the Cheltenham Wilson Museum's Education Department and it includes a variety of activities such as a Museum presentation using genuine artefacts, fire fighting practice, air raid etc. This is particularly suited for Years 3 to 5.
+For more details, including forthcoming dates, click here.

 Children with Special Needs are also welcome at the GWSR.
 Our stations at Toddington, Winchcombe and Cheltenham all have accessable parking and toilet facilities.
 We have a specially modified carriage with easy access for those in wheelchairs which has space for all to sit together in the main body of the coach.
 Again, we can provide activities appropriate to the needs and stage of the children.
 For further details and to book please e-mail us at firstname.lastname@example.org